cloudfoundry/cloud_controller_ng/README.md

 - app packages - unstaged files that represent an application
 - droplets - the result of taking an app package and staging it (processesing a buildpack) and getting it ready to run

-The blob store uses [FOG][fog] such that it can use abstractions like s3 or a local file system mounted by NFS.
+The blob store uses [FOG][fog] such that it can use abstractions like Amazon S3 or an NFS-mounted file system for storage.

 [fog]: http://fog.io/

 #### NATS Messaging

-The Cloud Controller interacts with other components using REST calls for external requests (e.g. router) and the NATS message bus for internal communication (e.g. dea).
+The Cloud Controller interacts with other core components of the Cloud Foundry platform using the NATS message bus.
+For example, it performs the following using NATS:

 - Instructs a DEA to stage an application (processes a buildpack for the app) to prepare it to run
 - Instructs a DEA to start or stop an application